adidas/api-guidelines/guides/complete-api-development.md

   > Based on the analysis, new or changing business requirements

-  - Create a new branch in the VCS repository with OAS file
+  1. Create a new branch in the VCS repository with OAS file

-  - Create a new project (alternative) in Apiary
+  1. Create a new project (alternative) in Apiary

-  - Make sure the CI/CD pipeline is still
+  1. Make sure the CI/CD pipeline is still

-    - Set to push the OAS file to Apiary but make sure to modify the Apiary project name
+    1. Set to push the OAS file to Apiary but make sure to modify the Apiary project name

-    - Set to run Dredd test in the CI/CD
+    1. Set to run Dredd test in the CI/CD

-  - Modify the design (OAS file) accordingly, follow the "Design API" phase
+  1. Modify the design (OAS file) accordingly, follow the "Design API" phase

-  - Follow the rules for extending and adidas API guidelines versioning policies
+  1. Follow the rules for extending and adidas API guidelines versioning policies

-  - Use VCS pull request (PR) to propose the change to review
+  1. Use VCS pull request (PR) to propose the change to review

-  - After the API Design change is verified, reviewed and approved, continue with the "Develop the API" phase
+  1. After the API Design change is verified, reviewed and approved, continue with the "Develop the API" phase

-  - Eventually, when the updated design is ready to be deployed for production, merge the branch to the production branch
+  1. Eventually, when the updated design is ready to be deployed for production, merge the branch to the production branch

-  - Follow the guide from "Expose the API using Mashery"
+  1. Follow this guide from "Expose the API using Mashery"